Minors, Certificates, and Languages

 Offered through a partnership with the national Nonprofit Leadership Alliance, the Nonprofit Leadership Certificate will help prepare you for leadership in the nonprofit sector.
 Through completing the certificate requirements, you’ll also earn the Certified Nonprofit Professional (CNP) credential.
 This program is open to students in any major.

-You can study more than a dozen languages at North Park University, choosing from majors in subjects like French and Spanish, to incorporating Swedish or Norwegian into a Scandinavian Studies major.
-We also offer a range of language options outside of majors from which you can choose to meet our foreign language requirement or simply to enhance your learning.
+You can study more than a dozen languages at North Park, choosing a major in Spanish or incorporating Swedish or Norwegian into a Scandinavian Studies major.
+Or choose from a wide array of additional language options outside of a major—including Arabic, Chinese, French, and New Testament Greek—to meet the foreign language requirement or simply enhance your learning.
 Finally, select languages are also offered through non-credit courses.